tonyto/node-posterous/README.md

 ### getContributors(id, callback)
 `getContributors` retrieves the contributors of a Posterous.
 This method corresponds to the API endpoint `sites/:id/contributors`.

-### deleteContributors(id, user, callback)
+### removeContributor(id, user, callback)
-`deleteContributors` removes a user (specified by ID) from the list of contributors of a site.
+`removeContributor` removes a user (specified by ID) from the list of contributors of a site.
 This method corresponds to the API endpoint `sites/:id/contributors/:user`.

+## Subscribers
+### getSubscribers(id, callback)
+`getSubscribers` retrieves the subscribers of a Posterous.
+This method corresponds to the API endpoint `sites/:id/subscribers`.

+### removeSubscriber(id, user, callback)
+`removeSubscriber` removes a user (specified by ID) from the list of subscribers of a site.
+This method corresponds to the API endpoint `sites/:id/subscribers/:user`.